Enrol Your Pet in Our Puppy Preschool in the Penrith area

 Lizzie and Jessica are both fully qualified Veterinary Nurses at Orchard Hills Veterinary Hospital.

-Lizzie is currently undertaking the Delta Dog Training course.
+Lizzie and Lyn have both completed the Delta Dog Training course.

 What Happens During the Classes?